-Why Trimming Marijuana Buds is Useful for Plants
+Why Trimming Marijuana Buds Is Useful for Plants

-The process of trimming your cannabis plants involves simply clipping pieces of them away.
+The process of trimming your cannabis plants involves clipping pieces of them away.
 When you remove specific parts in the right quantities at the right time, you benefit from a stronger plant.
 It is especially important to identify and remove dead leaves.
 Think of it as the equivalent of removing dead tissue from a wound.

-There is also an aesthetic reason for trimming cannabis.
-Manicured weed simply ‘looks’ better, and is in line with what you’ll see when purchasing buds online or at a dispensary.
+Manicured weed ‘looks’ better, and is in line with what you’ll see when purchasing buds online or at a dispensary.
 It is also a fact that fan leaves contain a lower level of trichomes.
-By getting rid of these leaves, you allow parts of the nugs with more trichomes to gain greater exposure to light.
+Getting rid of these leaves allows parts of the nugs with more trichomes to gain greater exposure to light.

 When Should You Begin Trimming Cannabis Buds?